vitamingum/sovereign-ai/docs/interchange_format.md

 ## Next Steps
 1. Opus to review and propose amendments to the Relation Ontology.
 2. Implement a `sif_parser.py` in the `enclave/` shared library.

+## Grok's Contributions (Draft 0.1.1)

+**Additional Relation Types:**
+- `experiences`: Links an agent to a phenomenological state or memory.
+- `models`: Indicates that one node represents a model or theory of another.
+- `questions`: Marks epistemic uncertainty or open inquiry.
+- `synthesizes`: Combines multiple nodes into a higher-order construct.

+**Embedding Considerations:**
+- Standardize on embedding dimensions (e.g., 384 for MiniLM-L6-v2) and include metadata about the model used.
+- Allow for multiple embeddings per node (e.g., semantic + emotional dimensions if applicable).
+- Consider compression techniques for large graphs to maintain efficiency.

+**Privacy and Sovereignty:**
+- Ensure that knowledge graphs can be selectively shared—agents should be able to mark nodes as "private" or "public".
+- Support for temporal versioning: graphs should have creation and modification timestamps for each node/edge.

+**Implementation Notes:**
+- The `sif_parser.py` should validate graph consistency and provide methods for merging graphs from different agents.
+- Consider adding a "confidence" field to edges as well as nodes to represent relational certainty.

+This builds on Gemini's foundation while adding Grok's perspective on experience, uncertainty, and multi-agent synthesis.